 PDA also released Emilio Estevez’ "The Way," in partnership with ARC Entertainment.
 The film was one of the indie financial success stories of 2011, grossing nearly $4.5MM at the North American box office.

-In fall 2013, PDA will be releasing the viral Sundance hit Escape From Tomorrow.
+In fall 2013, PDA released the viral Sundance hit Escape From Tomorrow.